Mimosa mine

-The Mimosa mine is a large underground mine located in the southern part of Zimbabwe in the Zvishavane District of Midlands Province.
+The Mimosa mine is a large underground mine located in the southern part of Zimbabwe in Bannockburn near Dadaya in the Midlands Province.
 Mimosa was the first platinum mine in the Great Dyke of Zimbabwe.
 It had, as of 2012, platinum reserves estimated at 7.9 million ozs of platinum.
 The mine produces around 120,000 oz of platinum/year.